knguyen1997/hashicorptakehome/readme.md

 Git is a version control system that allows you to manage your code and collaborate with others.
 Three common Git commands are push, pull, and fetch.
 Here's how they work:

-- `git push` - sends changes from a local branch to a remote repository
+- `git push`: This command sends changes from your local branch to a remote repository. `git push` takes the current branch and checks to see if there is a tracking branch for a remote repository connected to it.
+If so, your changes are taken from your branch and pushed to the remote branch.
+Doing this will make the remote branch to resemble your branch.
+However, if the remote branch has diverged from your local branch, meaning not all the commits in the remote branch are in your local branch, git push will fail.
+In this case, you need to synchronize your local branch with the remote branch using `git pull` or `git fetch` and `git merge`.
 - `git fetch` - retrieves changes from a remote repository into your tracking branch
 - `git pull` - retrieves changes from a remote branch into your tracking branch and merges them into a local branch